formspark/documentation/docs/customization/redirection.md

 ## Customizing the default feedback page

-You can customize the look-and-feel and content of the default feedback page with the following reserved input names:
+You can customize the look-and-feel and content of the default feedback page with the following reserved input names.

 ### `_feedback.whitelabel`